HL7/davinci-ra/input/pagecontent/general-guidance.md

 #### Report Generation, Query, and Remediation Workflow Overview

-</div><!-- new-content -->

-#### Report Annotation
+#### Report Condition Category Remark
 An electronic medical record (EMR) may choose to display all or part of the [Risk Adjustment Coding Gap Report] to the Provider at the point of care.
 At that time, if the Provider wants to note the action they took in regard to a Risk Adjustment coding gap, they can put that comment on the Risk Adjustment Coding Gap Report and return it to the Payer.
-This process is called [Report Annotation].
+This process is called [Condition Category Remark].

-{% include img-portrait.html img="report-annotation-overview.png" caption="Figure 2.1-3 Report Annotation Overview"%}
+{% include img-portrait.html img="report-annotation-overview.png" caption="Figure 2.1-3 Report Condition Category Remark Overview"%}
 ### Attribution

 Member attribution establishes associations between providers and payers.
 The process of establishing and exchanging patient lists for risk adjustment coding gap reports is not in the scope of this implementation guide.
 One possible way of exchanging Member Attribution Lists between providers and payers is described in the [Da Vinci - Member Attribution (ATR) List] implementation guide.